kerfluffledrea/kanbuddy/readme.md

 ### Settings
 Within ``settings.json``, the following can be adjusted:
 - Fonts (Any [tkinter fonts](https://stackoverflow.com/a/64301819))
-- Color Scheme (Any of [these](https://www.wikipython.com/wp-content/uploads/Color-chart-capture-082321.jpg))
+- Color Scheme (Any hex code, or [Tkinter Color](https://www.wikipython.com/wp-content/uploads/Color-chart-capture-082321.jpg))
-- Default window size
+- Window size
 - Margin/Header size
+- Day counter

 Sections can also be added or removed from the board.
 You can adjust the section title, width and card height within the section.
 The last section will always have the final card spot replaced with the point counter.